thosgood/this-weeks-finds/markdown/201-250/week209.md

 # DATE {#week209}

 Time flies!
-This June, Peter May and I organized a workshop on n-categories at the Institute for Mathematics and its Applications:
+This June, Peter May and I organized a workshop on
+$n$-categories at the Institute for Mathematics and its Applications:

 1) $n$-Categories: Foundations and Applications,
 `http://www.ima.umn.edu/categories/`